 And while this isn’t a recipe, if you have leftover watermelon from a picnic, cut it up into cubes and freeze them.
 They make great “ice” cubes or you have them ready on hand when you want to juice them, throw them in a smoothie, or use them to make any of the drinks or the sorbet above!
 Way better than having it get soft and mushy in the fridge any day.

 Watermelon is a versatile summer fruit and you can use it in so many recipes.
-These watermelon recipes are just a start – let your creativity flow this summer!
+These watermelon recipes are just a start – let your creativity flow this summer and don’t hesitate to experiment and create your own watermelon recipes!